2020 AAIC Webinar Series

 "Bioenergy Cropping Systems of Tomorrow"

-Dr. Eleni G. Papazoglou, Agricultural University of Athens, Greece
+Dr. Eleni G. Papazoglou, Dept. of Crop Science, Agricultural University of Athens, Greece

 "Growing fiber crops on contaminated lands as feedstock for biobased economy"